-At Aviation Purchasing Platform, owned and operated by ASAP Semiconductor, we can help you find all the ship and boat propulsion components you need.
-As a premier supplier of parts for the aerospace, civil aviation, and marine industries, we’re always available and ready to help you find all the parts and equipment you need, 24/7x365.
-For a quick and competitive quote, email us at email@example.com or call us at 1-763-401-8616.
+At Aviation Purchasing Platform, owned and operated by ASAP Semiconductor, we can help you find all the aircraft engine mount parts and aircraft hydraulic fittings you need, new or obsolete.
+As a premier supplier of parts for the aerospace, civil aviation, and defense industries, we’re always available and ready to help you find all the parts and equipment you need, 24/7x365.
+For a quick and competitive quote, email us at email@example.com or call us at +1-763-401-8616.